anthwlock/untrunc/README.md

 ## Building

-If you have an old Ubuntu version or other operational system, you might need to manually install a recent Libav version, go to the bottom of the page for instructions.

-Install some pre-requisite libraries with this command:
+In certain cases, using a specific version of ffmpeg is needed.
+Untrunc works great with ffmpeg 3.3.9.

+#### with system libraries

 	sudo apt-get install libavformat-dev libavcodec-dev libavutil-dev

-Get the source code.

-Compile the source code using this command (all one line):
+	# get the source code

-    g++ -o untrunc -O3 *.cpp -lavformat -lavcodec -lavutil -std=c++11
+	make
+	sudo cp untrunc /usr/local/bin

+#### with local libraries

+Just use following command, make will do the rest for you.

+	make FF_VER=3.3.9
+	sudo cp untrunc /usr/local/bin

 ## Using